 Do you have an Assistant Teacher, Train The Trainer or Teaching Track programme?

 No. We don’t teach our teachers how to be teachers.
 We also don’t hire teachers from people who have recently been through these kinds of programmes.

 Can you tell me who your teachers are, as they aren’t on your website?

 No, sorry.
 Our faculty aren’t shown on our website, except where they also hold senior advisory roles.
 If you’ve signed up for a class, then you will receive an email regarding who your teacher will be.
 If you haven’t signed up yet and wish to know who your teacher will be before you do, then contact us directly.

 Who are your beginners class teachers then?

 We don’t have fixed beginners class teachers.
-Our faculty are also practicing artists and teachers, and so we schedule teachers based on their availability.
-Your teacher for a particular class might not be the same as your friend who did an earlier running of that class.
+Our faculty are also practicing artists and teachers, and so we schedule them based on their availability.
+Your teacher for a particular class might not be the same as your friend’s teacher who took them for an earlier running of that class.

 What’s this “modern” and “classic” Harold you mention in class descriptions?